trieut415/GEN-4_ESS/README.md

 ![Raspi-config](./Pictures/raspi-config.png)

 Navigate to `3.
+Interface Options`:
-Interface Options`: and go to `P5.
+- Go to `P5.
 I2C`, and enable that.
-Then the next option you want to enable from the same `3.
+- Then the next option you want to enable from the same `3.
 Interface Options` is `P6.
 Serial`.
 You don't want to enable the remote shell, just the serial interface.
 Picture shown below.

 ![Interface Options](./Pictures/interface-options.png)

+Then it should prompt you to reboot, click yes.
+If not manually reboot.